Priyanka Kothari: Career

 Her only 2011 release was Bin Bulaye Baraati.
 In 2013, she appeared in a Malaysian Tamil film titled, Ops Kossa Dappa 3.
-She will be seen in the Tamil film Padam Pesum and has signed up a Telugu thriller titled Criminals.
+She was seen in the Telugu-Tamil film Ala Ila Ela, which had a delayed release in 2023, and has signed up a Telugu thriller titled Criminals.

 Other work

 Kothari is a member of the International Film And Television Club of Asian Academy of Film & Television.
 She is the co-founder of Nisha Foundation.

 In the 2011 West Bengal state assembly elections, she campaigned for Dr Nirmal Majhi, an All India Trinamool Congress candidate contesting from North Uluberia, Kolkata.

 In 2011, she walked the ramp at Wills Lifestyle India Fashion Week (WIFW), which she describes as her comeback in Bollywood.